-- Artist: The Civil Wars
+- from The Civil Wars

-- From: The Civil Wars
+- by The Civil Wars

 What I like most in this song is also the thing this pair of musicians does best, what Johnny Cash and June Carter did best: a conversation, a duet between two people with underpinnings of tension that add to and even confuse the meaning of the song.
 "Dust To Dust," seems to be a dialogue between two singers who make every inflection count when they sing: